BTEC Tech Awards BTEC Tech Award Moderation

 Raw mark to UMS mapping

-The webtool can be used to see how a PSA Raw mark is mapped to the UMS marks that are used for certification.
-Each Session (PSA) has a table that shows how a Raw mark would be translated to the UMS mark found in the results.
+Use our BTEC marks converter tool to see how a PSA raw mark is mapped to the UMS marks that are used for certification.
+Each session (PSA) has a table that shows how a raw mark would be translated to the UMS mark found in the results.